Large dimensional analysis of general margin based classification methods: Conclusion

 Large-margin classifiers play an important role in classification problems.
 In this study, we examine the asymptotic behavior of a family of large-margin classifiers in the limit of $p,n\rightarrow\infty$ with fixed $\alpha=n/p$.
 This family includes many existing classifiers such as the SVM, DWD, PLR, and LUM as well as many new ones which can be built from the general convex loss function.
 Our focus is on the limiting distribution and classification precision of the estimators.
 On the basis of analytical evaluation, a method of selecting the best model and optimal tuning parameter is naturally developed for analyzing high dimensional data which significantly reduces the computational cost.
 Although our theoretical results are asymptotic in the problem dimensions, numerical simulations have shown that they are accurate already on problems with a few hundreds of variables.

-Our analytical analyses provide deeper theoretical evidence to support the empirical conclusion that DWD yields better classification performance than SVM in high dimensions.
-Certainly, our observations may not be valid for all classification problems because we have applied the spiked population model assumption which cannot be true in all situations.
-Nevertheless, our analyses provide a convenient platform for deep investigation of the nature of margin-based classification methods and can also improve their practical use in various aspects.
-For situations where the spiked model cannot be applied, one possible solution is to use the generalized spiked population model proposed in \cite{Bai2012167} to re-derive our results.
-This is one of our future research topics.
+Our analytical analyses provide deeper theoretical evidence to support the empirical conclusion that hard margin DWD yields better classification performance than hard margin SVM in high dimensions.
+Certainly, our observations may not be valid for all classification problems because we have applied the mixture of two components assumption with spiked covariance structure in numerical studies which cannot be true in all situations.
+Nevertheless, our analyses provide a convenient platform for deep investigation of the nature of margin-based classification methods and can also improve their practical use in various aspects as shown by the real data analysis in Section \ref{real}.
+Note that our numerical analysis focus on homogeneous cases where $\Sigma_+=\Sigma_-$.
+For non-homogeneous cases, the Bayes optimal solution is nonlinear and one possible solution is to use kernel based method.
+One of our future research topics is to derive the asymptotic behavior for the kernel based large margin classification methods.
+In situations where the spiked model cannot be applied or each class includes further sub-cluster structure, we plan to study the generalized spiked population model \citep{Bai2012167} or the classification methods that can incorporate the sub-cluster analysis.